open-sauced/intro/07-types-of-contributions.md

 ### Graphic Design

+Are you an artsy and creative person?
+If so, you might want to consider contributing to a project through design.

-This open source contribution involves creating visual assets, such as logos, icons, illustrations, website designs, and other graphical elements, for open source projects.
-These visual assets play a significant role in enhancing the overall user experience and branding of the project.
+This contribution involves creating visual assets for open source projects, such as logos, icons, illustrations, website designs, and other graphical elements.
+These visual assets play a significant role in enhancing the project's overall user experience and branding.
 Graphic design contributions can make open source software more appealing, user-friendly, and recognizable.

+Here are some examples of what to contribute through design:

-- **Logo and Branding**: Designing a unique and memorable logo for an open source project can help establish its identity and brand.
-A well-designed logo can make the project instantly recognizable and give it a professional image.
+- **Logo and branding**.
+Designing a unique and memorable logo for an open source project can help establish its identity and brand.
+A well-designed logo can make the project recognizable and give it a professional image.

-- **Icon Design**: Icons are essential for user interfaces.
-Graphic designers can create custom icons for software applications or websites, improving the visual appeal and usability of the project: [Eventhub signup](https://github.com/WebXGuild/webx-guild/pull/13)
+- **Icon design**.
+Icons are essential for user interfaces.
+You can create custom icons for software applications or websites, improving the visual appeal and usability of the project.

-- **Website Design**: Open source projects often have websites to provide information, documentation, and download links.
-Graphic designers can contribute by designing website layouts, graphics, banners, and other visual elements to make the site more attractive and user-friendly.
+- **Website design**.
+Open source projects often have websites to provide information and documentation about the project.
+You can contribute by designing website layouts, graphics, banners, and other visual elements to make the site more attractive and user-friendly.

-- **User Interface (UI) Design**: For software projects, UI design is crucial.
-Designers can create mockups, wireframes, and high-fidelity designs for the user interface, making it more intuitive and visually appealing.
+- **User Interface (UI) design**.
+UI design is crucial for software projects.
+You can create mockups, wireframes, and high-fidelity designs for the user interface, making it more intuitive and visually appealing.

-- **User Experience (UX) Design**: UX designers focus on improving the overall user experience by considering how users interact with the software.
+- **User Experience (UX) design**.
+You can help to improve the overall user experience by considering how users interact with the software.
 This includes designing user flows, navigation, and usability testing.

-- **Accessibility Design**: Ensuring that the project's graphical elements are accessible to all users, including those with disabilities, is an important aspect of graphic design.
-Designers can create accessible color schemes and ensure that visual elements are perceivable and operable.
+- **Accessibility design**.
+Software and websites must be accessible to all users, regardless of whether they have disabilities.
+To help achieve this, you can create accessible color schemes and contrast and ensure that all visual elements are clear and easy to use.

-- **Responsive Design**: Designing visuals that work well on various devices and screen sizes is crucial for modern web applications.
-Responsive design ensures that the project looks good and functions properly on both desktop and mobile devices.
+- **Responsive design**.
+Designing visuals that work well on various devices and screen sizes is crucial for modern web applications.
+Responsive design ensures the project looks good and functions properly on desktop and mobile devices.

 ### Blog Writing